Running Dangerous Inlets

 7. Don’t Go at Night

-Sometimes, waiting just a few hours for a slack tide can make the difference between a calm crossing and a calamitous one.
+Sometimes, waiting just a few hours for a slack tide can make the difference between a calm pass and dangerous one.
 “Even though the wind might be blowing, the lack of an outgoing tide can render the inlet more manageable,” Cordes points out.
 So if the inlet is too rough, consider waiting out the tides, whether you’re heading out in the morning or coming back in the afternoon.
-Another option is to chart a course or trailer your boat to another, more user-friendly inlet.
+Another option is to chart a course or trailer your boat to another, more friendly location.

 9. Wear Life Jackets